c-o-l-i-n/personal-website/content/blog/angular-ai-chatbot.md

 On each stream update, we update our list of messages.

-Once the stream completes, we add the message to the list of completed messages, and we set generating to false.
+Once the stream completes, we add the message to the list of completed messages, and we set `_generatingInProgress` to `false`.

-If our stream errors out, we still set generating to false.
+If our stream errors out, we still set `_generatingInProgress` to `false`.

 ```ts
 // src/app/message.service.ts